 Qualifications you can get through a Traineeship

-There is a wide range of nationally recognised qualifications that you can get through completing a traineeship.
-These qualifications can range from a certificate II to an advanced diploma, depending on the career you’re wanting to get into.
-The following qualifications are commonly completed through trainee jobs; Certificate 3 in Business and Admin, Certificate 3 in Hospitality and a Certificate 3 in Cleaning Operations.
-Additionally, HITsa Training and Employment offer all of these qualifications under a traineeship arrangement.
-For more information on what qualifications you can get through a traineeship visit Skills SA.
+There is a wide range of nationally recognised qualifications that are available through a traineeship arrangement.
+These qualifications can range from a certificate II to an advanced diploma.
+The following courses are commonly completed through trainee jobs; Certificate 3 in Business and Admin, Certificate 3 in Hospitality and a Certificate 3 in Cleaning Operations.
+Furthermore, HITsa Training and Employment can offer these courses under a traineeship arrangement.
+For more information on what courses you can complete through a traineeship agreement visit Skills SA.

 Land your first Trainee Job

 Trainee positions are often entry level jobs due to the on and off job learning requirements.
-Therefore employers will be more open to employing someone who may not have as much experience as they are willing to teach the employee.
+Therefore employers will be more open to employing someone who may not have as much experience as they are willing to teach a trainee.
 Often trainees will be younger people or students that have just graduated from high school, although this is not always the case.
-Additionally, employers will look to hire someone who is committed to working and completing the nominated qualification.
+Employers will look to hire someone who is committed to working and completing the nominated qualification.
 As well as someone who is determined to work, complete training as needed and is keen to learn new things.
 Here is some tips and tricks on the first steps to landing your first traineeship.

 Writing a Resume